darkxeno/data-analysis/README.md

 Jupiter notebook
 ----------------

-Obtains the data from the Exnaton measurements API and does some analysis: agregrations over days and weekdays, counts to detect missing data, averages and stardard deviations to try localize patterns.
+Obtains the data from the Exnaton measurements API and does some analysis: agregations and resamples over days and weekdays, counts to detect missing data, averages and stardard deviations to try localize patterns.

 Finally stores the analyzed subset of data on a mongodb database.

-Service Url:
+*Service Url:*
 ```
 http://127.0.0.1:8888/?token=XXXXXXX

-# The token can be seem at the log of the container during the bootstrap
+# The token can be seen at the log of the Jupyter container during the bootstrap.
 ```